 SQL MERGE command is an advanced way of comparing data in two tables (Source and Destination).
-We compare records and based on match (or difference) we execute UPDATE, INSERT or DELETE according to the result of table comparison.
+We compare records and based on match (or difference) we execute UPDATE, INSERT or DELETE according to the result of the table comparison.
+We will use this mainly with data sync between objects/systems or with ETL processes in environments like data warehouses or datamarts.

 MERGE Target_Table AS TARGET